 Admire the cathedral’s architecture which has both German and French influences.
 Marvel at one of the most significant religious buildings in the Basque country.
 Be in awe by the biggest organ in Europe (it has 10,000 whistles!) and the Cross of Peace sculpture.

-Hike the trails of St. James’ Way
+25. Hike the Trails of St. James’ Way

 While the hardest (read: steepest) part of this hike is at the beginning, it actually gets easier afterwards.
 This means that this is a great outdoor activity, even for beginners.
 Hiking along clifftop paths, up and down valleys, and through fishing villages, you even have time to stop for some tapas!
 Check out tour details here.

-Book a stay at La Galería
+26. Book a Stay at La Galería

 If location is a major requirement when choosing your accommodation in San Sebastián, La Galería Hotel has you covered.

-Be charmed by Cristina Enea Park
+27. Be Charmed by Cristina Enea Park

 A favorite escape for locals, Cristina Enea Park was created by the Duke of Mandas in honor of his wife.